 JADM_Volume 2_Issue 1_Pages 25 – Page rank algo.

-It’s basically a directed graph – nodes are website and link are edges.
-Have a crawler which starts at some authoritative news or other website.
+The internet is basically a directed graph – nodes are website and link are edges.

 To take note of

 – We need to respect the robot.txt on the website.

 – We have to also limit the frequency of crawling especially for small website.

 – We can’t crawl all the pages.
 We can get this information from robot.txt.

 – Use machine learning to predict which websites are most likely to have frequent update, put those into the fetchers’ priority queue.

 – DNS resolving: This minor operation, when crawling on a large scale adds up to a big bottleneck.
 If not tackled, your system might spend more time on waiting to resolve domain names than on fetching and parsing.
 It is advisable to maintain local caches to avoid repeated requests.

 We will have two main entity – crawler and parser.

 – Having a few websites in your crawler’s most frequent list(PQ) to crawl, such as some authoritative news website, etc. We start the crawler with some seed data where each url has the same credit score to begin with.
 All these url’s are maintained in a PQ.